 That said, not all the best bourbons are automatically “smooth” per se, at least not in the traditional sense.
 Indeed, some of the foremost whiskey brands (Wild Turkey for instance) mark their respective territory by way of robust flavour, ample spice, and a high (or relatively high) proof.
 As a result, there’s going to be some heat present on every sip, the kind of which you can feel in your chest.
 Nevertheless, the spirit still qualifies for the list of what is good bourbon, sometimes even top bourbon.
 It’s when the whiskey goes down hot, lacks complexity, and retains thin texture, then it’s likely bourbon of low quality.
 This most commonly occurs when the distillate isn’t aged for a long enough period of time, or when an expert isn’t overseeing the whole process to begin with.

 Top 20 Bourbons (in No Particular Order)

 1. George T. Stagg

-Named for an early industry pioneer, George T. Stagg is the kind of bourbon that all enthusiasts should aspire to try.
+Named for an early industry pioneer, George T. Stagg is a top-shelf bourbon that all enthusiasts should aspire to try.
 As part of the Buffalo Trace Antique Collection, this barrel-proof giant only comes out once a year, and in previously limited supply.
 Every batch is aged for a minimum of 15 years, resulting in a robust, full body that overflows with dense, warm flavour.
 Due to a handful of factors, however, the taste of this award-winning spirit can vary substantially from year to year, meaning certain vintages will be better than others.
 Of course, no matter what the year, George T. Stagg is going to be some of the most memorable Kentucky bourbon whiskeys to ever cross your lips.
 Quick tip: consider adding a few drops of water to your dram, whereas this one definitely packs in some heat.

 2. William Larue Weller